aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb/enable-gridweb-editbox/_index.md

 ### **Example**

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-GridWebBasics-DisplayCellEditBox.aspx-DisplayCellEditBox.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-DisplayCellEditBox.aspx-DisplayCellEditBox.cs" >}}